This Agreement covers the rights and responsibilities of both you and South

 time to time.
 The Credit Union is not obligated to notify you when a stop payment order expires.
 If you confirm in writing your oral stop payment order, the

 one-year period dates from the giving of the oral order.
+A written stop payment order for electronic payments is effective indefinitely or as directed by you.

 Liability - The Credit Union may apply a service charge for each draft or payment for